Thai cuisine: Culinary diplomacy

 Thai cuisine only became well-known worldwide from the 1960s on, when Thailand became a destination for international tourism and US troops arrived in large numbers during the Vietnam War.
 The number of Thai restaurants went up from four in the 1970s London to between two and three hundred in less than 25 years.
 The earliest attested Thai restaurant in the United States, "Chada Thai", opened its doors in 1959 in Denver, Colorado.
 It was run by the former newspaper publisher Lai-iad (Lily) Chittivej.
 The oldest Thai restaurant in London, "The Bangkok Restaurant", was opened in 1967 by Mr and Mrs Bunnag, a former Thai diplomat and his wife, in South Kensington.

 The global popularity of Thai cuisine is seen as an important factor in promoting tourism, and also increased exports of Thailand's agricultural sector.
-It is a result of deliberate "gastrodiplomacy".
-In June 2009, the Tourism Authority of Thailand organised a conference to discuss these matters at the Queen Sirikit National Convention Centre in Bangkok.
-TAT Governor Seree Wangpaichitr said, "This conference was long overdue.
-The promotion of Thai cuisine is one of our major niche-market targets.
-Our figures show that visitors spent 38.8 billion baht on eating and drinking last year, up 16% over 1997."
+From the 2000s, it was developed as a deliberate gastrodiplomacy.
 The Thaksin administration (2001–2006) launched the "Kitchen of the World" campaign early in its tenure to promote Thai cuisine internationally, with a yearly budget of 500 million baht.
 It provided loans and training for restaurateurs seeking to establish Thai restaurants overseas; established the "Thai Select" certification program which encouraged the use of ingredients imported from Thailand; and promoted integration between Thai investors, Thai Airways, and the Tourism Authority of Thailand with Thai restaurants overseas.

 The "Global Thai" program, launched in 2002, was a government-led culinary diplomacy initiative.
 It aimed to boost the number of Thai restaurants worldwide to 8,000 by 2003 from about 5,500 previously.
 By 2011, that number had swelled to more than 10,000 Thai restaurants worldwide.